Jacksonville Probation Violation Lawyer

 back together and be productive citizens following a conviction.
 Because

-our team is familiar with the unique procedures involved probation violation
+our team is familiar with the unique procedures involved in probation

-cases, the lack of constitutional protections in these proceedings, and
+violation cases, the lack of constitutional protections in these proceedings,

-different protocol than what is used in other criminal cases, we are unique
+and different protocol from what is used in other criminal cases, we are

 - Our firm has successfully handled thousands of cases